msLogicIsMagic/supervised-machine-learning-classifiers/README.md

 1. The training sample is used efficiently.
 2. Since multiple trials are done, it is able to achieve more reliable results.

 I have used 4-fold cross-validation with the 8,000 labeled exampled from “train.csv” to identify a classifier that achieves mean cross-validation accuracy of at least 0.97.
 Here, I have experimented with several of the Scikit-Learn classifiers such as DecisionTreeClassifier, RandomForestClassifier, ExtraTreesClassifier, KNeighborsClassifier, GaussianNB, SVC, LogisticRegression, and MLPClassifier.

+# Evaluation Metrics for a Classification Model

+The 4 most commonly used metrics used to evaluate a classification model are :
+	1. Accuracy
+ 	2. Precision
+    3. Recall
+	4. F1 Score

+These metrics may have a value that ranges from 0 to 1.
+The higher the value, the better it is for the model.
+These values are calculated using the confusion matrix.

+The confusion matrix is a matrix where a row r represents the number of samples that are labeled as class r and the column c represents the number of samples that are predicted as class c.

+Accuracy can be thought of as the proportion of correct predictions made.

+Precision for class k is the ratio of the number of correctly predicted samples in class k by the the number of samples predicted as class k.

+Recall for class k is the ratio of the number of correctly predicted samples in class k by the the number of samples labeled as class k.

+F1 Score for class k is the harmonic mean of precision and recall for class k

+	F1 Score  = 2 x precision x recall / (precision + recall)

+A classification report contains the precision, recall and F1 scores for all the classes.

 Given below are the mean cross-validation accuracy achieved with different classifiers :